Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ko/learn-consensus.md

 When no validators have rolled low enough in the randomness lottery to qualify for block production, a slot can remain seemingly blockless.
 We avoid this by running a secondary, round-robin style validator selection algorithm in the background.
 The validators selected to produce blocks through this algorithm always produce blocks, but these _secondary_ blocks are ignored if the same slot also produces a primary block from a [VRF-selected](learn-randomness) validator.
 Thus, a slot can have either a _primary_ or a _secondary_ block, and no slots are ever skipped.

-For more details on BABE, please see the [working research draft](https://research.axiacoin.org/en/latest/axiasolar/BABE/Babe.html).
+For more details on BABE, please see the [working research draft](https://research.AXIA.org/en/latest/AXIA/BABE/Babe.html).

-#### Difference of BABE secondary blocks between AXIALunar and AXIASolar
+#### Difference of BABE secondary blocks between AXIALunar and AXIA

-Both AXIALunar and AXIASolar uses the BABE block production mechanism outlined above.
+Both AXIALunar and AXIA uses the BABE block production mechanism outlined above.
 However, there is a slight difference in the secondary blocks that are produced between the two networks.
-AXIASolar attaches the VRF output to secondary blocks (and therefore every block contributes to the Epoch randomness), while AXIALunar keeps the VRF output off the secondary blocks (meaning only the primary blocks contribute to Epoch randomness).
-The AXIASolar method should give stronger randomness as more inputs are collected during every Epoch.
+AXIA attaches the VRF output to secondary blocks (and therefore every block contributes to the Epoch randomness), while AXIALunar keeps the VRF output off the secondary blocks (meaning only the primary blocks contribute to Epoch randomness).
+The AXIA method should give stronger randomness as more inputs are collected during every Epoch.
 Eventually, this change should make its way into AXIALunar too.

 ### GRANDPA: Finality gadget

-GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the AXIASolar Relay Chain.
+GRANDPA (GHOST-based Recursive ANcestor Deriving Prefix Agreement) is the finality gadget that is implemented for the AXIA Relay Chain.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.